soma00333/profile/docs/work_experience/eukarya.md

     </tr>
     <tr>
       <td>Mission</td>
-      <td>My mission was to develop a workflow engine and microservices for Re:Earth Flow, an open-source ETL tool for GIS data.
-This platform was adopted as the base system for a project led by the Japanese Ministry of Land.</td>
+      <td>I developed a workflow engine and microservices for Re:Earth Flow, an open-source ETL tool for GIS data.
+The Japanese Ministry of Land uses this platform for their project.</td>
     </tr>
     <tr>
       <td>Task</td>